Five days. Six interviews. A clear picture of where growth works and where it doesn't.

 Day 4

-We agree on clear near-term direction based on the diagnostic and the decisions made.
+The sprint closes with agreed direction for the next 30-days - based on the diagnostic and the decisions made.

 This creates focus for the next phase of work.